 Trunking gateways are used for interfacing to the PSTN and as such are expected to adhere to the relevant electrical, operational, and signaling standards for the trunk type they implement.
-The TGCP specification is developed for CLECs, and in the first version of this specification the trunk types that will be supported are limited to the following:
+The TGCP specification is developed for CLECs, and in this first version of the specification, SS7 ISUP Standard Bearer trunks are supported.
+A subsequent version of the specification will support additional trunk types, including:

-- SS7 ISUP:

-- Standard Bearer trunk

-- MF trunks on a combined Equal Access End Office/Access Tandem (EAEO/AT):

-- Operator Services trunks1

-- CLEC subscriber access through a LEC Access Tandem

-- Operator access to EAEO/AT for Busy Line Verification and Barge In

-- E911 trunks for access to an E911 Tandem
+- MF trunks on a combined Equal Access End Office/Access Tandem (EAEO/AT): - Operator Services trunks - CLEC subscriber access through a LEC Access Tandem - Operator access to EAEO/AT for Busy Line Verification and Barge In - E911 trunks for access to an E911 Tandem